uchicago-mscapp-projects/databased_project/README.md

 **Command 2 - Executes All Scrapers/Proquest API**

-Runs all scrapers and Proquest API to collect newpaper articles about Chicago's mayoral candidates.
+Runs all scrapers and Proquest API to collect newspaper articles about Chicago's mayoral candidates.
 The retrieved data is then stored in JSON format and outputted to the databased/data folder.

 Note: This command will take about 20 minutes to complete.